Child Support in the Context of Custody & Placement

 The child support guidelines are based on each parent’s income and the number of overnights or equivalent care time a child spends with each parent.

 Special Circumstances in Child Support Cases

 There are special formulas that adjust child support in low-income, high-income, and serial-payer situations.
 Further, upon request by a party, the court may deviate or modify child support payments determined by the child support guidelines if, after considering a number of factors, the court finds that use of the percentage standard is unfair to the child or to any of the parties.

 A few other factors that may be considered include:

-Our Madison family law attorneys at Balisle Family Law Legal Counsel, S.C. can help you identify both parties’ true incomes, estimate the amount of child support that should be paid in your situation, and discuss with you whether or not a deviation from the percentage standard may be appropriate in your case.
+Our attorneys at Balisle Family Law Legal Counsel, S.C. can help you identify both parties’ true incomes, estimate the amount of child support that should be paid in your situation, and discuss with you whether or not a deviation from the percentage standard may be appropriate in your case.